oismaelash/payment-simulator/README.md

 In the **Webhook Configuration** panel:

-1. **Select a gateway** (Stripe, AbacatePay, or Asaas) - each gateway can have its own configuration
+1. **Select a gateway** (Stripe, AbacatePay, Asaas, Mercado Pago, or Pagar.me) - each gateway can have its own configuration
 2. **Enter URL base** (e.g., `http://localhost:4000/webhook`)
 3. **Add query parameters** (optional):
    - Click "+ Add" to add key-value pairs